 What is the BSO’s proposal for a new Collective Bargaining Agreement?

-The proposal also addresses work rules related to audience development to provide for greater accessibility and community engagement, all key to growing audiences and revenues.
-Read a more detailed summary of the proposal here.
+The BSO’s original proposal also addressed work rules related to audience development to provide for greater accessibility and community engagement, all key to growing audiences and revenues.
+Read a more detailed summary of the BSO’s original proposal here.

-Does the proposed contract support continued artistic excellence at the BSO and the BSO’s status as a major orchestra?
+Does a 40-week contract support continued artistic excellence at the BSO and the BSO’s status as a major orchestra?

 It was announced that the BSO’s FY18 audited financial statements contained an audit opinion with a going concern emphasis of matter – what does that mean?

 The BSO’s audited financial statements for the year ended August 31, 2018 contain an auditor opinion that notes substantial uncertainty about the BSO’s ability to continue as a going concern.
 Guidelines from the Financial Accounting Standards Board require management and auditors to assess an organization’s ability to continue operating for a one-year period after the financial statements are issued, with the evaluation based on applicable conditions and events that are “known and reasonably knowable” at the date of issuance.
-Although the auditor’s report states that the financial statements have been accurately prepared in accordance with generally accepted accounting principles, uncertainty regarding the BSO’s ability to continue as a going concern is based in part upon concerns that the BSO will be unable to meet its contributed revenue and earned revenue forecasts while efforts continue to reach a new collective bargaining agreement.
+Uncertainty regarding the BSO’s ability to continue as a going concern is based in part upon concerns that the BSO will be unable to meet its contributed revenue and earned revenue forecasts while efforts continue to reach a new collective bargaining agreement.

-It is important to know that a growing concern emphasis is not a definitive indication of the BSO’s future nor bankruptcy.
-That BSO and its auditors are following accounting standards and being transparent about inherent uncertainty associated with revenue forecasts in the context of negotiations and the present work stoppage.
+It is important to know that a growing concern emphasis is neither a definitive indication of the BSO’s future nor bankruptcy.
+That BSO and its auditors are following accounting standards and being transparent about inherent uncertainty associated with revenue forecasts in the context of negotiations and the work stoppage at the time of filing.

 The BSO has made its FY2017 and FY2018 public form 990s as well as the most recent audited financial statements available on its website.

-It seems like things have moved very quickly in the past few weeks - how did we get to where we are today?
+A lot has happened in the past few months - how did we get to where we are today?

-We had every reason to believe that the initial $1.6 million lifeline for FY20 would be forthcoming, and had expected to use this to immediately borrow funds in the form of a short-term bank loan to address our financial issues and help support efforts to operate ‘as usual’ while the workgroup was established and intensive discussions about the business model (and in turn, contract) would continue.
+- The BSO had every reason to believe that the initial $1.6 million lifeline for FY20 would be forthcoming, and had expected to use this to immediately borrow funds in the form of a short-term bank loan to essentially operate ‘as usual’ while the workgroup was established and intensive discussions about the business model (and in turn, contract) would continue.

-Unfortunately, we came to doubt that numerous items in the State’s budget would be paid, including the BSO grant.
-The bill was never officially signed into law, and a definitive commitment to authorize the grant was not available from the Governor’s office.
-Against these unknowns, and with the organization being left without sufficient capital to secure the bank loan needed to cover the expenses of the fast approaching summer season (which has consistently performed at a deficit), the BSO was left with no choice but to quickly adjust course in the last week of May 2019 by cancelling the summer season and reaffirming the contract proposal originally put forth in October.
+- Unfortunately, we later came to doubt that numerous items in the State’s budget would be paid, including the BSO grant.
+Against these unknowns, and without sufficient capital to cover the expenses of the fast approaching summer season (which has consistently performed at a deficit), the BSO had to quickly adjust course in May 2019 by cancelling the summer season and reaffirming the contract proposal originally put forth in October.

-Despite multiple requests to return to the bargaining table once the fate of the State funding and associated lifeline became so tenuous, no such counter proposal was offered and with no agreement in place, the Board of Directors had no choice but to vote to lock out the BSO’s musicians beginning on June 17, 2019.
+- Despite multiple requests to return to the bargaining table once the fate of the State funding and associated lifeline became so tenuous, no such counter proposal was offered.
+With no agreement in place, the Board of Directors had no choice but to vote to lock out the BSO’s musicians beginning on June 17, 2019.

 If the funds allocated by the state legislation will not be paid, will the workgroup continue?

-Funding allocated by the legislation for the State’s Fiscal Year 2020 (the 4th quarter of the BSO’s Fiscal Year 2019) will not be received; however, the workgroup outlined by HB1404 will be formed and provide a comprehensive report as called for by the legislation.
+Funding allocated by the legislation for the State’s Fiscal Year 2020 (the 4th quarter of the BSO’s Fiscal Year 2019) will not be received; however, the workgroup outlined by HB1404 has been formed, has begun to meet, and will provide a comprehensive report as called for by the legislation.
 This is an important opportunity to build on the intensive efforts that are underway.

 Can’t the BSO simply call on its endowment to bridge the gap?

 An endowment is not a rainy-day fund.
-Across the board, the goal of an organization’s endowments is two-fold: to grow the principal and to generate income for the organization.
+The goal of any organization’s endowments is two-fold: to grow the principal and to generate income for the organization.
 To accomplish both goals, endowments only pay out a small portion of interest earned in the form of an annual draw to support an organization’s operations.
 In this way, a strong endowment provides dedicated income that sustains an organization in perpetuity, helping maintain a solid financial footing even in the most challenging times.

 The Baltimore Symphony Endowment Trust is a separate legal 501(c)(3) supporting organization in which the principal and income of all property received are held in trust by the trustees for the benefit of, to perform the functions of, and/or to carry out the charitable and educational purposes of the supported organization, with a goal to insure its long-term ability to support the availability of symphonic music in the community.
 Read more from the Chairman of the BSO Endowment Trust on its support of the BSO here.